bharath123119/bharath-task2/README.md

 Step11:Create a Dashboard for "Sum of salary by Emp ID" by using Stacked column chart".

-Conclusion:Create some Dashboards for Human Resources Analytics.
+Conclusion:Create some Dashboards by using Human Resources dataset.